Monitoring Tools That Alert Before Your Users Do

 Cons

-- -Primarily focused on error tracking, limited infrastructure monitoring
+- -Primarily focused on error tracking and performance, no infrastructure monitoring

 Which tool does MG Software recommend?